elephant-xyz/contracts/README.md

-# Elephant Protocl Smart Contracts
+# Elephant Protocol Smart Contracts

 This repository contains the smart contracts for the vMahout ecosystem, including the vMahout governance token and PropertyDataConsensus system.